learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 ['', '12', 'apples']
 ```

-**n)** Read about fuzzy matching from [https://pypi.org/project/regex/](https://pypi.org/project/regex/).
+**14)** Read about fuzzy matching from [https://pypi.org/project/regex/](https://pypi.org/project/regex/).
 For the given input strings, return `True` if they are exactly the same as `cat` or there is exactly one character difference.
 Ignore case differences.
 For example, `Ca2` should give `True`. `act` will be `False` even though the characters are same because position should also be considered.

 ```ruby
 >>> pat = regex.compile(r'(?i)(cat){s<=1}')